 The mist fails to lift on Pharaoh Tutankhamun, the boy king who ruled Egypt for a short nine years from 1336 - 1327 BC.
 Tutankhamun was all of 18 years old when he died mysteriously.
 Pharaoh Tutankhamun succeeded his heretic father Akhenaten to the throne.
 Akhenaten had attempted to create a new forced religion, with the surname Aten, whereas the usual surname is 'Amun'.
 His son Tutankhaten promptly changed his own surname to Tutankhamun, and his child-wife's name was changed to Ankhsunamun.
+Be that as it may, the fact remains that Lord Carnarvon died soon thereafter.
+He died of an infected mosquito bite, which later became pneumonia and claimed his life.
+When he died, the lights went out in Cairo.
+This is agreed to even by hose who contest the Curse of Tutankhamun.
+At the moment of his death, his pet dog howled pitifully and turned over and died, in faraway London.
+This is also reported, but there is no actual confirmation or denial of this event.

 No one knows how Pharaoh Tutankhamun died.
 It has been speculated for long that King Tutankhamun was assassinated and records of his existence wiped out.
 His early death and absence of records fuelled this school of thought.